1:07 Annual Meeting

 B. 1st Vice President

 The 1st Vice President shall succeed to the powers of the President in his/her absence.
 The 1st Vice President shall chair the Protest, Appeals, and Disciplinary Committee, hereafter known as the P.A.D.
 Committee.
 The 1st Vice President will serve as VYSL representative at District VI and CYSA level meetings, in the absence of the President.
-The 1st Vice President shall serve on the Advanced Team Committee (ATC) in an advisory capacity and will report ATC activities to the VYSL Board as directed by the President.
+The 1st Vice President shall serve on the Competitive Team Committee (CTC) in an advisory capacity and will report CTC activities to the VYSL Board as directed by the President.
 The 1st Vice President will coordinate the annual "Fun Tournament" for all recreational teams.
 The 1st Vice-President will have oversight responsibilities for any league fundraising drives.

 C. 2nd Vice President

 The 2nd Vice President shall be the liaison between the League and the City of Vacaville and surrounding school districts for field use permits.
 The 2nd Vice President will coordinate the use and maintenance of the Horse Creek Soccer Complex.
 In addition, the 2nd Vice President will serve on the Tournament Committee in an advisory capacity and will report Tournament Committee activities to the VYSL B.O.D. as directed by the President.
 The 2nd Vice-President shall serve on the Horse Creek Project Committee in an advisory capacity and will report committee activities to the VYSL B.O.D. as directed by the President.